What is fork offset?

 Fork offset adjustment is a chassis tuning variable commonly used in motorcycle racing, and the benefits can apply to bicycles as well.
 Adjusting offset changes the trail, which is a major variable that governs the steering characteristics and grip (just like head tube angle).
 Reducing offset increases trail and a slacker head tube angle also increases trail.

 There are minimal tuning compromises for offset adjustment compared to adjusting head tube angle.This is because changes to offset minimize the effect on other variables, such as bottom bracket height, seat tube angle, squat ratio, and wheelbase.

 Outsider offset crown kits are designed to allow quick and easy inserts changes.
 Offset can be used to tune for different courses, rider preference, wheel and tire size changes, wheel and tire mass changes, and “future proofing” your frame and fork due to the ever changing geometry trends.

-Our 0mm insert will always be the stock position of your fork.
+Our insets are categorized relative to the stock position of your fork.
 The more negative the setting, the more stable the steering will be.
 The more positive the setting, the lighter the steering will be.

 |Wheel Diameter||Fox 40 Stock Offset||Rock Shox Stock Offset|